 Alexandra Gorton – leader of the second violins – was in all three concerts and played in ANZAC Park; excellent rehearsal attendance record; often early to help set up; worked hard on her part; capably lead the second violins for the first time; nominated by visiting conductors.

 LEXI GORTON (Violin) writes: A few years ago, I fell in love with playing the violin again.
-Coincidentally, it was when I joint the BRO back in 2008!
+Coincidentally, it was when I joined the BRO back in 2008!
 After a period of uni and work-induced semi-hiatus, I took to my instrument with new energy.

 Of course, when I looked at the collection of neglected work I had to prepare, those little bumps in the journey became mountains.
 One of those mountains (amidst a pile of inadequate scales and etudes) was a bow from my beginner days.
 I set myself a goal to put aside a little bit of money every week for a year to afford a bow that would let my playing grow a little faster.